ROCm/MITuna/doc/TuningCycle.md

 </pre>

 ### Compile Step
+Once prerequisites are set, tuning can begin.
 To compile the jobs, supply the session id along with the compile fin_step matching the one in the job table.

 <pre>
 ./go_fish.py --local_machine --session_id 1 --fin_steps miopen_perf_compile